chas-challenge-code-6/sentinel/docs/Sentinal.md

 Project Sentinel revolutionizes workplace safety by combining smart sensors and advanced data analysis to create a safer work environment.
 With real-time monitoring and predictive analytics, we can prevent accidents before they happen—ultimately saving lives.

 🔹 **Innovation Meets Safety – Welcome to the Future with Project Sentinel.**

----

-This is the fully translated version of your **Project Sentinel** document.
-Let me know if you need any further adjustments! 🚀